 For more visual perception red-flags, check out FREE HANDOUT from Miss Jaime O.T.

-If you suspect your child or student struggles visual perception, rule out any physical issues with the eyes first by taking your child to an optometrist.
-Be sure to also ask that they receive a binocular vision exam.
+If you suspect your child or student struggles with visual perception, rule out any physical issues with the eyes first by taking your child to an optometrist for an eye exam.

 Visual Perception and Occupational Therapy